microsoft/WindowsAppSDK-Samples/docs/samples-guidelines.md

 ### Directory Structure

+Samples should be organized and named by app type and feature for discoverability.
 The WindowsAppSDK-Samples repo is organized in the following manner:

 ```
 \Samples